Simmonds siblings put Exeter within sight of Champions Cup last eight - The Observers - France 24

 The outside-half crossed five minutes into the second half before his older brother doubled his tally for the game after 56 minutes.

-Centre Sam James' converted try closed the deficit to 11 points on 61 minutes before a heavy hailstorm forced referee Pierre Brousset to send the players back into the changing rooms.
+Centre Sam James's converted try closed the deficit to 11 points on 61 minutes before a heavy hailstorm forced referee Pierre Brousset to send the players back into the changing rooms.

 They returned to the field five minutes later and the Chiefs tied up the bonus point as prop Ben Moon and England winger Jack Nowell scored.